dtechterminal/vguard_ups_ha/README.md

 1. Go to Configuration > Integrations
 2. Click the "+" button to add a new integration
 3. Search for "V-Guard Inverter"
+4. Choose setup method:
+   - **Automatic Discovery (Recommended)**: The integration will automatically scan for V-Guard inverters on your MQTT broker
-4. Enter your inverter's IP address, MQTT port, and serial number
+   - **Manual Configuration**: Enter your inverter's IP address, MQTT port, and serial number manually
 5. Click "Submit"

 ## Available Entities